-In 2022, the estimated consumer debt was about $16 trillion.
+As of 2023, the estimated consumer debt is about $16.9 trillion.
 No matter how careful you are with spending, debt is often unavoidable.

 There are many reasons to fall into debt, but the most common are owing student loans, medical payments or a mortgage.